Skip to main content

 • Cooldown set to 14 days

-A customer who enters the flow today will not be able to enter again for at least 14 days, even if they qualify again tomorrow.
+A shopper who enters the flow today will not be able to enter again for at least 14 days, even if they qualify again tomorrow.

-Cooldowns help prevent over-messaging while still allowing flows to respond to repeat customer behavior.
+Cooldowns help prevent over-messaging while still allowing flows to respond to repeat shopper behavior.

 Need Help?